 4. Provide Meaningful Activities: Engaging in meaningful activities can help to improve mood, reduce anxiety, and maintain cognitive function.
 Choose activities that are enjoyable and stimulating, such as listening to music, looking at old photographs, or participating in simple hobbies.
 Adapt the activities to the person's abilities and interests.

 5. Take Care of Yourself: Caregiving can be emotionally and physically draining.
-It is essential to prioritize your own health and well-being.
+It really matters to prioritize your own health and well-being.
 Get enough sleep, eat a healthy diet, and exercise regularly.
 Take breaks and seek support from family, friends, or professional caregivers.
 Join a support group to connect with other caregivers and share experiences.
 Remember, you cannot effectively care for someone else if you are not taking care of yourself.

 FAQ About Ronald Reagan and Alzheimer's